nhnammldlnlpcvrs/Tetris_Game-CSC10003_FinalProject/README.md

 - Khoi Vu (IT - University of Science, VNU)

+- Trong Khang (IT - University of Science, VNU)

 ## Git Feature Branch Workflow

 We use **Feature Branch Workflow** to manage collaborative development efficiently.